Web Analytics

 Social media and the internet expose teens to beneficial resources.
 But they also expose them to harmful people, sites, or emotions.
 Cyberbullying is a major cause of depression in teens.

 Teenagers who spend hours online might develop low self-esteem from comparing themselves to other people.
 Mental health awareness reminds parents to set healthy boundaries for their teens.
+If you’d like to explore more about how physical and mental health connect, check out this helpful resource: The Relationship Between Physical and Mental Health.

 How to Recognize Signs of Poor Mental Health in Teenagers in South Africa